 Legislations

-ABIO POWER LTD (HE 407791) was granted the Electricity Supply License No. ΠΘ 17-2020 by the Cyprus Energy Regulatory Authority (CERA) on July 24, 2020, under the Electricity Market Regulation Laws of 2003-2018, which later the Regulation of the Electricity Market of 2021 was adopted.
+ABIO POWER LTD (HE 407791) was granted the Electricity Supplier License No. ΠΘ17-2020 by the Cyprus Energy Regulatory Authority (CERA) on July 24, 2020, under the Electricity Market Regulation Laws of 2003-2018, which later the Regulation of the Electricity Market of 2021 was adopted.
 This license enables them to supply electricity to end consumers during the Transitional Electricity Market Regulation period.
-ABIO POWER LTD has fulfilled all the mandatory legal and regulatory requirements, and on July 25, 2022, the company signed the Contractual Framework of the Transitional Electricity Market Regulation with the TSOC and other relevant parties.
+ABIO POWER LTD has fulfilled all the mandatory legal and regulatory requirements, and on July 25, 2022, the company signed the Contractual Framework of the Transitional Electricity Market Regulation with the TSOC and other relevant parties and was granted the TSOC Participant No. 10056 & TSOC Supplier No.2056.
 This milestone has enabled ABIO POWER LTD to become one of the first independent suppliers operating in Cyprus' Competitive Electricity Market.

 The Ministry of Energy, Commerce, and Industry is dedicated to formulating and executing policies across the energy, trade, industry, competition, and consumer protection sectors to optimise the utilisation of indigenous energy resources, ensure Cyprus' energy security, and promote the adoption of renewable energy sources and energy efficiency measures.
 Additionally, the Ministry strives to bolster entrepreneurship, competitiveness, and innovation while facilitating investment and fostering an improved business environment.
 It plays a pivotal role in transposing European Directives into National Legislation, oversees the management of the Renewable Energy Sources (RES) and Energy Saving (ES) Fund, and implements relevant support plans.
 Moreover, in collaboration with CERA, the Ministry approves the regulatory framework governing market operations and issues decrees pertinent to market functioning, ensuring adequate consumer protection and fostering fair competition.
 For more information, visit the Ministry’s website at: https://meci.gov.cy/en/